mohammed0xff/CosmicApi/README.md

 to access swagger.

 ## Testing
-an access token is required to access authorized endpoints to obtain one you can log in with :
+#### An access token is required to access authorized endpoints that modify the data.
+ - to obtain one you can log in with :
-* Email : `user1@gmail.com` Password : `unique-password`
-* Email : `admin1@gmail.com` Password : `unique-password`
+  Email : `admin1@gmail.com` Password : `unique-password`

+#### An ApiKey is required to consume and retrieve the data.
+ - add `X-Api-Key` header key with value ``` 31E197D4-2912-44E6-B210-4077C7A66738 ``` to your request headers to use in memory api keys.